simonmichael/hledger/hledger/hledger.m4.md

 hledger can enrich the data provided to it, or generate new data, in a number of ways.
 Mostly, this is done only if you request it:

-- Missing amounts or missing costs in transactions are inferred automatically when possible.
+- Missing amounts, costs, cost basis, and capital gain amounts are inferred automatically when possible.
+- Lot subaccounts are also inferred (invisibly by default; `--lots` makes them visible in reports).
 - The `--infer-equity` flag infers missing conversion equity postings from @/@@ costs.
 - The `--infer-costs` flag infers missing costs from conversion equity postings.
 - The `--infer-market-prices` flag infers `P` price directives from costs.
 - The `--auto` flag adds extra postings to transactions matched by [auto posting rules](#auto-postings).
 - The `--forecast` option generates transactions from [periodic transaction rules](#periodic-transactions).
-- The `--lots` flag adds extra lot subaccounts to postings for detailed [lot reporting](#lot-reporting).
 - The `balance --budget` report infers budget goals from periodic transaction rules.
 - Commands like `close`, `rewrite`, and `hledger-interest` generate transactions or postings.
 - CSV data is converted to transactions by applying CSV conversion rules.. etc.